weberdomi-ctrl/ford-triplog/README.md

 ## Version 2.1

-- Planned SQLite storage backend
+- Local SQLite storage backend
-- 1:1 mapping of existing JSON storage into corresponding database tables
+- Existing JSON storage mirrored into corresponding SQLite tables
-- Parallel JSON and SQLite writes during migration and validation
+- Parallel JSON and SQLite writes for compatibility and validation
-- Selectable JSON or database read path during transition
+- Selectable JSON or SQLite read backend
+- JSON remains the default read backend after upgrade
+- SQLite can be enabled explicitly in Ford Triplog settings
+- Database-backed Trips, Charges, Journeys, Routes, receipts and metadata
+- SQL-backed Top Statistics and historical archive reads
-- SQL queries and database views for efficient statistics
+- Journey rebuild and statistics recalculation work with the selected backend
-- JSON retained initially for compatibility, fallback and export
+- JSON retained for compatibility, fallback and migration safety

 Complete roadmap: